 Q. Wait… What happened?
 Adobe released something new?

-A. Yes.
+A. Yes in April of 2023 Adobe released a really great noise reduction feature to Lightroom and Camera Raw.
 Watch this video to see some of the new features added to Lightroom and Camera Raw.

 And you can watch this video to see a deeper look in to the workflow and how the new noise reduction works.